 - Study economic as well as business trends

-- Prepare written reports pertaining to a specific subject
+- Prepare written reports pertaining to a specific subject/industry

-- Regularly meet with investors/clients to provide recommendations
+- Regularly meet with investors/clients to provide sound recommendations

-A financial analyst’s salary depends on the type of business and region they are working in.
-Many analysts receive large bonus’s at year-end based on performance and goal expectations.
-The large bonus payout is obviously dependent on the company and their incentive program but could double an analysts base salary.
+Like all professional jobs, a financial analyst’s salary depends on the type (size, industry, etc.) of business and region they are working in.
+Many analysts receive large annual or semi-annual bonuses based on individual performance and the company’s goals.
+The large bonus payout is obviously dependent on the company and their incentive program but it could double an analysts base salary.
 Below are the average salaries for current financial analysts.

 Chartered Financial Analyst

 Normally, Financial Analysts must have obtained at least a bachelor’s degree in a related field such as finance, statistics, accounting, business administration or economics.
 Many employers today, however, are looking for a candidate who possesses a Master’s in Business Administration (MBA).
-Additionally, many finance professionals decide to acquire their Chartered Financial Analyst (CFA) in order to advance their career in their field.
+Additionally, many finance professionals decide to acquire their Chartered Financial Analyst (CFA) in order to advance their career.
 The CFA exam consists of three separate tests that must be passed sequentially.

 Important Qualities of a